 2. Summer Tires: Optimized for Warm Weather

-Best for: Hot and dry conditions, occasional rain.
+Best for: Hot, dry climates with occasional rain.

 Pros: